mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Amazon VPC is a custom-defined virtual network within the AWS Cloud.
 Amazon VPC lets organizations provision a logically isolated section of the AWS Cloud where they can launch AWS resources in a virtual network that they define.
 It's the networking layer for Amazon EC2, and it allows you to build your own virtual network within AWS.
+The size of subnet that you can have in an Amazon VPC: small to large, /28 (16 available address) to /16(65,536 available address)
+The default limit for the number of Amazon VPCs that a customer may have in a region is 5.

 In your Amazon, VPC, uou can control: